mollymadden/goats/README.md

 * High-level abstractions for the benefit of the user allows them create, read, update, and delete data on various tables.
 Like in all good apps, the user does not see the functionality behind the scenes, because the code has been abstracted between SQL, Ruby, and other languages to a final graphical user interface.
 Using the same example as above, the index filter is abstracted to HTML by way of embedded ruby which is easily readable and understood by any user.

+* I further used Active Record and Active Storage to abstract databases and files respectively.
+Form helpers also assisted in abstraction from Action View to HTML.

 **R16 - Detail any third party services that your app will use**

   The app uses the following third party services: